anurampalli/ITSM-Core-Module-Implementation/README.md

 #### Trigger

-When a new **Software Installation Request** is submitted.
+- When a new **Software Installation Request** is submitted.

 #### Actions

-1. **Check if CI exists**
-   - The flow queries the CMDB to see if the requested CI is discoverable.
-2. **Conditional Branch**
-   - **If CI exists** → create a task to process the software installation.
-   - **If CI does not exist** → notify the IT team or take an alternative action.
+- Action 1: Check if the selected CI has installed status ‘Installed’, Operational Status is ‘Operational’ and Warranty expiration is empty or greater than today’s date o If yes: Continue processing. o If not: Notify IT team or create a task for CMDB reconciliation.
+- Action 2: Auto-create Request Task for software installation.
+- Action 3: Request approval from software admin.
+- Action 4: Notify the requester once the task is assigned / completed.

 #### Benefits